Jamie-Proudfoot/finding_ligands/README.md

 4. (py3env) Analyze the results of optimization with the scripts `plot_results.py` and `post_analysis.py`

+Note: the most important results files are the `{target}_{config}_ID.csv`, which store the numerical indexes (zero-based numbering) of the sampled compounds corresponding to the `{target}.csv` data file.
+Using these files you can easily determine the mean steps-to-maximum and the mean EF (enrichment factor) values.

 ### References

 1. Chao Yang and Yingkai Zhang. *J. Chem.
 Inf.
 Model.*, **62**, 2696 - 2712., (2022).